-A similar feature allows one to monitor the values assigned to registers.
+We provide a similar feature whereby one can monitor the values assigned to registers.
 The function TRACE-REG causes a specified ATN register to be "traced".
 Whenever a value is assigned to that register with a SETR, the message:

-setting register <register name> to <value>

-will be typed on the TTY.
+setting register <register name> to <value> will be typed on the TTY.
 Similar messages are displayed when a register is set via the functions LIFTR or SENDR.